Skip to main content

 <name-of-the-capability id="YOUR-USER-ID" jwt="JWT" />

-where JWT is a JWT token signed with your JWT secret carrying a specific payload.
-You can find your JWT secret on your Security page (see link in the bottom left on your portal page).
-To get you started quickly the instructions also include an HTML snippet like the above with a pre-signed JWT token valid for a limited time.
-You can use this snippet for testing without having to worry about signing JWTs just yet.
+Here JWT is a JSON Web Token signed with your JWT secret carrying a specific payload described in the embedding instructions of the capability.
+You can find your JWT secret on your .
+To get you started quickly the instructions also include snippets like the above with a pre-signed JWT token valid for a limited time.
+You can use that snippet for testing without having to worry about signing JWTs just yet.
 However, in production you will need to automatically generate these tokens.
-They are required to let Transitive Robotics know that a user or yours who is logged into the page where you embedded these snippets has your permission to see the content provided by the capabilities.
+They are required to let Transitive Robotics know that a user of yours who is logged into the page where you embedded these snippets has your permission to use the respective capabilities.

 Web Components